Harmonic Vector Excitation Coding

 Harmonic Vector Excitation Coding, abbreviated as HVXC is a speech coding algorithm specified in MPEG-4 Part 3 (MPEG-4 Audio) standard for very low bit rate speech coding.
-HVXC supports bit rates of 2 and 4 kbit/s in the fixed and variable bit rate mode and sampling frequency 8 kHz.
-It also operates at lower bitrates, such as 1.2 - 1.7 kbit/s, using a variable bit rate technique.
+HVXC supports bit rates of 2 and 4 kbit/s in the fixed and variable bit rate mode and sampling frequency of 8 kHz.
+It also operates at lower bitrates, such as 1.2-1.7 kbit/s, using a variable bit rate technique.
 The total algorithmic delay for the encoder and decoder is 36 ms.

 It was published as subpart 2 of ISO/IEC 14496-3:1999 (MPEG-4 Audio) in 1999.
 An extended version of HVXC was published in MPEG-4 Audio Version 2 (ISO/IEC 14496-3:1999/Amd 1:2000).

 MPEG-4 Natural Speech Coding Tool Set uses two algorithms: HVXC and CELP (Code Excited Linear Prediction).
 HVXC is used at a low bit rate of 2 or 4 kbit/s.
 Higher bitrates than 4 kbit/s in addition to 3.85 kbit/s are covered by CELP.

 Technology

 Linear Predictive Coding

 HVXC uses Linear predictive coding (LPC) with block-wise adaptation every 20ms.
-The LPC parameters are transformed to Line spectral pair (LSP) coefficients, which are jointly quantized.
+The LPC parameters are transformed into Line spectral pair (LSP) coefficients, which are jointly quantized.
 The LPC residual signal is classified as either voiced or unvoiced.
-In the case of voiced speech, the residual is coded in a parametric representation (operating as a vocoder), while in the case of unvoiced speech, the residual waveform is quantized (thus operating as hybrid speech codec).
+In the case of voiced speech, the residual is coded in a parametric representation (operating as a vocoder), while in the case of unvoiced speech, the residual waveform is quantized (thus operating as a hybrid speech codec).